North West Tasmania

 Venture owns 100% of the tenure that hosts both the Mount Lindsay Tin-Tungsten Deposit and all the surrounding prospects.

-Since commencing exploration on the project in 2007, Venture has completed approximately 83,000m of diamond core drilling at Mount Lindsay and defined JORC compliant Measured, Indicated and Inferred Resources.
+Since commencing exploration on the project in 2007, Venture has completed approximately 83,000m of diamond core drilling, most of which has been used to define JORC compliant resources with ~70% in the measured and indicated categories.

 A Feasibility Study with comprehensive metallurgical test work and post-feasibility delivered a very high grade 75% tin concentrate result that is likely to attract price premiums.